SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students understand the existing various roles in SMEs.
+Upon completing this course, alumni understand the existing various roles in SMEs.
 Consequently, they have a balanced perception and interpretation of the communication and behavior of different role occupants and can address these proactively.

 Superior module: